How to Use Your own Router with AT&T Fiber internet

 If you’re in a state and area with AT&T Fiber, on top of the super fast speeds, AT&T lets you use your own router.
 The primary advantage is you can dramatically increase your WiFi speeds (the default AT&T router caps you at around 400 Mbps).
 You’ll still need to use AT&T’s gateway (modem/router) — bringing your own works by bypassing their router.
 Unlike other providers, you won’t automatically qualify for a discount for using your own router.
 That’s the bad — the good is better privacy, control and speeds that match your fiber plan.
 Read on for a full rundown of which equipment to buy and how to get it setup.

 Maximize your AT&T fiber speeds with your own router

-Not surprisingly, AT&T Fiber’s Gateway (modem and router combo) comes with a serviceable but not high-end router.
-It works fine but the biggest downside is it caps your Wifi speed, regardless of the plan you subscribe to.
-The cap is usually around 400 Mpbs.
+Not surprisingly, AT&T Fiber’s Gateway (modem + router combo) comes with a serviceable but not high-end router.
+It works fine but the biggest downside is it caps your WiFi speed, regardless of the plan you subscribe to.
+The cap is usually around 400 Mbps.
 So, if you pay for anything above that (and most AT&T fiber plans are) you won’t get close to the maximum speed.
 Be sure to purchase a router that’s rated for at least the speed of your plan.
-So, if you have the 1 Gbps plan, confirm your router can send 5G Wifi in at least 1 Gbps.
+So, if you have the 1 Gbps plan, confirm your router can send 5G WiFi in at least 1 Gbps.
 Faster is fine and not a bad idea in case you ever upgrade plans.